FirelyTeam/firely-docs/vonk/deployment/reverseProxy/reverseProxy.rst

 With IIS
 --------

-A common option on Windows is using IIS.
+A common option on Windows is using IIS: for instructions on how to deploy Vonk on IIS see :ref:`iis`.

-For a comparison of IIS and Kestrel features at the moment of this writing you can check https://stackify.com/kestrel-web-server-asp-net-core-kestrel-vs-iis/?utm_source=DNK-224416.
+For a comparison of IIS and Kestrel features at the moment of this writing you can `check here <https://stackify.com/kestrel-web-server-asp-net-core-kestrel-vs-iis/?utm_source=DNK-224416>`_.
-For instructions on how to deploy Vonk on IIS see :ref:`iis`

 With Nginx
 ----------